agdc-research-trial/gdf/docs/tutorials/odc-stac.rst

 In this tutorial we will use Python libraries to search for freely available Sentinel-2 imagery and load it into memory.
+You will then create a true-colour image and export it as a cloud-optimised GeoTiff.

 During the tutorial, we will: